rodchero/RR486/README.md

 # 🎮 Tabletop Tanks
 Project for CISC486 by Roman Rodchenkov

-# ASSIGNMENT-RELATED ITEMS
-- readme was updated since A1 to reflect new FSMs, minor changes in scope, etc
-- youtube link for demo video: https://youtu.be/hx0DoiJUpA4
+# ASSIGNMENT 3 UPDATES
+- run the game (from editor) from the main menu scene (/Assets/Scenes/Menu.unity) to make sure level loading logic works
+- pathfinding is implemented via Unity's NavMesh System
+- link to video showing pathfinding/decision-making : https://youtu.be/fGKllEsPIVo

 ## 📌 Overview
 Tabletop Tanks is a 3-d survival/action game in which the player controls a miniature tank, and must clear progressively harder levels that include enemies and obstacles.
 Inspired by the Wii Play "Tanks!" game.

 ## 🕹️ Core Gameplay
 Player controls the "player tank" from a top-down view, and:
-- shoots shells, drives around, and places landmines to destroy enemy tanks
+- shoots shells, drives around, and places landmines to destroy enemy tanks [no landmines yet]
 - avoids environmental hazards and enemy shells, rockets, and mines to survive
 - Win by being the last (allied*) tank alive
 - Lose if your tank is destroyed by the enemy

 ## 👥 Player Setup
 - Single player as the player tank
-- Optional co-op mode where a second player controls an allied tank and helps clear levels
+- Optional co-op mode where a second player controls an allied tank and helps clear levels (unimplemented)

 ## 🤖 AI Design [2 types implemented so far]
 Several (4 to 8) types of enemy tanks with different behaviour, projectiles, movespeed, health, etc